Kingston Logo

 Who owns Kingston?

-The privately held Kingston Technology Corporation owns the Kingston brand.
-It was founded by two American businessmen – John Tu and David Sun.
-They now hold leadership positions in their company.
+Kingston Technology Corporation, a privately held company, owns the Kingston brand.
+It was founded in 1987 by two American businessmen, John Tu and David Sun, who still lead the company.

 Is Kingston from Toshiba?

-No, Kingston is not from Toshiba.
-On the contrary, it sold its NAND chip division to a consortium that includes Kingston Technology.
-The deal took place in 2018 due to financial difficulties at Toshiba and cost $ 18 billion.
+No, the company is not from Toshiba.
+In 2018, Toshiba sold its NAND chip division to a group that includes Kingston Technology.
+This $18 billion deal happened because Toshiba had financial problems.